Frequently Asked Questions - Science Practicals

 The advice from UCAS is as follows: “Practical work in the new science A levels will be assessed in two ways.
 First, 15% of the marks in the written exams will assess learners’ understanding of practical work.
 Learners’ performance here will contribute to their subject grade.
 Second, learners will have their practical skills assessed separately.
 They will receive an additional pass or fail result for this which will be recorded on their qualification certificate.
 Each learner will carry out a minimum of 12 practical activities over their two-year course of study…UCAS will ask the school or college of an applicant entering science A levels in Apply to indicate whether they are predicted to pass the science practical assessment in the same way as the main A level exams.
 Individual universities and colleges will have their own policies in relation to the science practical result and the requirement for it is likely to vary.
 However, it is likely that they will ask for a pass in the science practical for courses that involve laboratory and practical work from the outset, such as STEM courses.
 Where this is the case, they will make it clear in their entry requirements.”

 What are the assessment requirements for the A level practical endorsement?

 The examination boards falling under JCQ in England (AQA, Edexcel and OCR) have harmonised their assessment criteria – common practical assessment criteria (CPOC) and these can be found in the examination board specifications for each subject.
 Broadly, the practical assessment for A level science can be divided into four main areas:

-Our tutors and demonstrators all have extensive knowledge of the different requirements for each board and subject and will ensure that your practical course is both rewarding and enjoyable as well meeting all the examination board requirements.
+Our tutors and demonstrators all have extensive knowledge of the different requirements for each board and subject and will ensure that your practical course is both rewarding and enjoyable as well as meeting all the examination board requirements.